erikablair/prosody-install-debian-buster/README.md

 # prosody_cfg_buster
 Working prosody.cfg.lua with the exception of SRV record -- Debian Buster

+## Be sure to take note of all ports listed in prosody.cfg.lua!
+They will\
+## have to be allowed by your firewall and forwarded on your router

 ### Add prosody repo to apt list, download authentication key, & install prosody
 * This is just one way to accomplish this
     * sudo apt-add-repository deb https://packages.prosody.im/debian buster main